BernhardDenner/puppet-userstudy-controller/task_descriptions.md

   accidentally return to the experiment controller prompt (`Exp sh (group) name :>`) use `start` again to return to your last task.
 * Your working environment consists of a **terminal window** and a **text editor**.
-  We highly recommend to place the two windows next to each other.
+  We highly recommend placing the two windows next to each other.
 * For each task a fresh container is started, which contains all required programs.
 So you can't do any harm on this machine.
 * The terminal window can be used to test your code and to pass on to the next